-Mr. Rubin is a prominent financial adviser who has found a good footing in the investment world.
+Mr. Rubin is a prominent financial adviser, in the Philadelphia area, who has found a good footing in the investment world.
 He is considered one of the Northeast’s most known professionals, having been invited to several conferences to talk about his knowledge and expertise.
 He eventually learned from like-minded people in these speaking engagements and ultimately allowed him to start a financial planning business.

 Prior to his financial advising business, Chase Rubin applied his knowledge and experience to help other businesses acquire properties.
 He then decided to start Rubin Investments Newsletter.
 The newsletter was a form of communication for aspiring investors who need financial advice regarding the stock market, foreign exchange, and real estate.
 His publication has garnered thousands of readers worldwide, providing his clients with important information to increase revenue and make informed decisions about investments.

 How did you get started in this business?
 What inspired you to start this business?

 They say that there are two types of people–the Math person or the Arts person.
 I was definitely into Math because I loved how equations work.
 I love how easy it is to understand a single concept and apply them in many ways.
 I didn’t have to memorize a whole lot of lessons, but I was surely excelling because of I loved how numbers work and how predictable they can be.
 During college, I started thinking about careers and how I could apply my love for mathematics.
 I decided that I was also interested in starting my own business, so financial planning was my best bet.
 So far, it has given me favorable results.